boxspaced/entity-manager/README.md

 # EntityManager

 A simple to configure (but limited compared to Doctrine) PHP entity manager.
-It has the ability to accept custom mapper strategies, thus allowing your entities to be mapped to various data sources e.g. SOAP service, if you have to.
+It has the ability to accept custom mapper strategies, thus allowing your entities to be mapped to various data sources e.g. REST service, if you have to.

 ## Basic usage